velmeshevlab/meta-tracker/README.md

 ```
   cds = import_monocle(cds)
 ```
 2. Generate a node plot to visualize node names for downstream analysis.
+You might want to save it as high-res image file to zoom in on specific nodes.
 ```
   node_plot(cds)
 ```